mariobox/mariosanchez.org-metalsmith/src/articles/miniexpress.md

           a(href="/nissan") Nissan
     p For access to the about and contact pages click on the links on the menu at the top of the page.</code></pre>

-The routes are placed in a special [index.js file](https://github.com/mariobox/minimal-express/blob/master/routes/index.js) that is referenced by the main [app.js](https://github.com/mariobox/minimal-express/blob/master/app.js) file that holds all the necessary steps to assemble and serve the site's pages.
+The routes are placed in a special [index.js file](https://github.com/mariobox/minimal-express/blob/master/routes/index.js) that is referenced by the main [app.js](https://github.com/mariobox/minimal-express/blob/master/app.js) file that holds the flow of steps necessary for the application to work.

-This is how the index.js file containing the routes look:
+This is how the index.js file containing the routes looks:

 <pre><code>const express = require('express');
 const router = express.Router();